NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Experiments

 \subsection{Efficiency Analysis}

-\textbf{Inference Efficiency.} To evaluate the practical performance gains of structured pruning, we benchmark the inference efficiency of all methods on a single NVIDIA A100 GPU.
-The comprehensive results, including parameter counts, FLOPs, latency, throughput, and peak memory usage, are presented in Table~\ref{tab:efficiency}.
-A key observation is the stark difference in how theoretical parameter reduction translates into practical speedups.
-While all methods successfully reduce peak memory usage, their impact on latency and throughput varies significantly. \alg~demonstrates a consistent and predictable trend: as sparsity increases, latency steadily decreases, and throughput improves accordingly.
-In sharp contrast, baseline methods like LLM-Pruner \textit{exhibit erratic and non-monotonic behavior}.
-For instance, LLM-Pruner's latency unexpectedly deteriorates from 0.33s to 0.52s at 40\% sparsity, despite a 34\% reduction in parameters.
-This suggests that merely reducing FLOPs is insufficient for guaranteed acceleration.
+\textbf{Inference Efficiency.} To evaluate the practical performance gains of structured pruning, we benchmark the inference efficiency of all methods on a single A100.
+The results are presented in Table~\ref{tab:efficiency}.
+A key observation is the stark difference in how parameter reduction translates into practical speedups.
+While all methods successfully reduce peak memory usage, their impact on latency and throughput varies significantly. \alg~demonstrates a consistent trend: as sparsity increases, latency steadily decreases, and throughput improves accordingly.
+Baseline methods, however, exhibit erratic and non-monotonic behavior.
+For instance, LLM-Pruner's latency unexpectedly deteriorates at 20\% sparsity, despite the reduction in parameters.
+This suggests that merely reducing FLOPs does not guarantee acceleration.
+These inconsistent speedups are caused by a hardware-software mismatch.
+Modern GPUs leverage specialized compute kernels (e.g., Tensor Cores) that are highly optimized for matrix dimensions that are \textbf{multiples of 8} \citep{nvidia_tensor_cores_2024,nvidia_mixed_precision_docs}.
+When pruning creates dimensions not aligned to this constraint, the GPU falls back to slower, general-purpose kernels, which can negate the performance gains from sparsity.
+See \cref{app:efficiency} for the detailed analysis.
+Armed with this insight, we designed \alg~to be explicitly \textit{hardware-aware}, which includes a dimension alignment step that ensures all remaining hidden dimensions are multiples of 8.
+For the trade-off between quantization and between unstructured/semi-structured pruning, please refer to \cref{app:quantization} and \cref{app:up_sp}.